deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 shocked reflex, watching them viciously lay into a mass of humanity that had, up until mere seconds earlier, been completely unaware of their existence.

-"Hunters."
-Jenkins said.
+"Hunters," Jenkins said.
 He did so quietly, but everybody nearby suddenly glanced at him.
 Alone of everybody in the bar, he was the only one not apparently appalled by the sight.
 Instead, he had an expression of savage anticipation.